Italian Sourdough Starter – Lievito Madre

 How to store the Lievito Madre

 Store it in a clean glass or another container that is suitable for food, it should be at least three times larger than the starter.
-Do not close it tightly, leave it in the refrigerator until the next use, remember to refresh it every 5-7 days at the most if not using.
+Leave it in the refrigerator until the next use, remember to refresh it every 5-7 days at the most if not using.

 How to refresh the starter